Precompactness notions in Kaplansky--Hilbert modules and extensions with discrete spectrum: Relative Cyclical Compactness

 Of course, a mixing need not exist.
 A subset $M$ of $E$ is called {\emdf mix-complete} if every mixing of elements of $M$ (i.e., each mixing of any family in $M$ over any partition of unity of $\B$) exists in $M$.
 And it is called {\emdf $\B$-cyclic} (by Kusraev \cite[{}7.3.3]{Kusr2000}) or {\emdf boundedly mix-complete} (by us) if every mixing of any {\em bounded} family in $M$ exists in $M$.
 If mixings exist in $M$ just for all {\em finite} partitions of unity, the set $M$ is called {\emdf finitely mix-complete}.

-Note that the sum in the expression $x= \sum_\alpha p_\alpha x_\alpha$ is to be understood in a purely formal way, just expressing that $x$ is the mixing of the bounded family $(x_\alpha)_\alpha$ over the partition of unity $(p_\alpha)_\alpha$.
-However, if $E$ is a lattice-normed {\em module} and then one interpret this as the net of partial sums
+Note that, in the expression $x= \sum_\alpha p_\alpha x_\alpha$, the sum is to be understood in a purely formal way, just expressing that $x$ is the mixing of the bounded family $(x_\alpha)_\alpha$ over the partition of unity $(p_\alpha)_\alpha$.
+However, if $E$ is a lattice-normed {\em module} one may interpret the sum as the net of partial sums

-order-convergent to $x$.
+and the identity $x= \sum_\alpha p_\alpha x_\alpha$ as telling that this net is order-convergent to $x$.
 In particular, each lattice-normed module is finitely mix-complete, and each Kaplansky--Banach module is boundedly mix-complete (=$\B$-cyclic).

 The following characterization links all these notions.

 \begin{theorem} For a lattice-normed space $E$ over a Stone algebra $\A$ the following assertions are equivalent: \begin{aufzii} \item $E$ is finitely mix-complete and order-complete; \item $E$ is boundedly mix-complete (=$\B$-cyclic) and norm-complete; \item $E$ is a Kaplansky-Banach module over $\A$ (for some (unique) multiplication $\A \times E \to E$);